castorini/ragnarok/docs/rag24.md

 We host these files for subsets of the dev sets i.e., TREC-Researchy 24 and TREC-RAGgy 24 [here](https://github.com/castorini/ragnarok_data/main/branch/retrieve_results/tree/main/retrieve_results/RANK_ZEPHYR_RHO).
 We shall provide larger subsets after some prompt refinements.
-We encourage participants to run the full pipeline on the entire dev sets carefully as the generation step is expensive.
+We encourage participants to run the full pipelines on the entire dev sets with caution as the generation step can be expensive.